 Facts to consider:

-- The cost is $30.00 and payment will be accepted through on on-line system called Total Registration.
-The details of the payment program and the time frame will be sent out by early next week.
+- The cost is $30.00 and payment will be accepted through an on-line system called Total Registration.
+The details of the payment program and the registration time frame is forthcoming.

 - Fee waivers are available to students/families who are eligible to receive financial assistance.
-Information on how to apply for a fee waiver is forthcoming.
+Fee waiver requests are made when a student registers for the PSAT through Total Registration.

-- After a student registers and pays for the PSAT, they will receive a PSAT Practice Booklet.
-Information regarding the dissemination of the booklet is forthcoming.
+- After a student registers and pays for the PSAT, they will receive a PSAT Practice Booklet, which will be available in the College and Career Center, Room 110.

-- Students, who are on an IEP or a 504 Accommodation Plan and want to request special testing accommodations such as extended time or use of a computer, need to apply to the College Board through the Special Education Department.
-Please refer to the attached letter that was sent to families back in August.
+Students, who are on an IEP or a 504 Accommodation Plan and want to request testing accommodations, need to apply to the College Board through the Special Ed Department.
+Please refer to the letter that was previously sent last spring regarding the test accommodation request.
+If you have questions, please contact your School Counselor.

 The Day of the Test: